-As noted by Nash (1950), "we may define a two-person expectations as a combination of two one-person expectation. ...
-A probability combination of two two-person expectations is defined by making the corresponding combinations for their components" (p.
+As noted by Nash (1950), "... we may define a two-person anticipation as a combination of two one-person anticipation. ...
+A probability combination of two two-person anticipations is defined by making the corresponding combinations for their components" (p.
 157).
-Readers are also advised to refer to Sen Axiom 81 on page 127, or sets of axioms, as well as to consult the work of Luce and Raiffa (1958), Owen (1968) and von Neumann and Morgenstern (1947), with the latter being particularly relevant for utility index interpretation.
-Rigorously speaking, the compactness and convexity of a feasible set S of utility pairs ensure that any continuous and strictly convex function on S reaches its maximum, while convexity guarantees the maximum point uniqueness.
+Readers are also advised to refer to Sen Axiom 81, p.
+127, or sets of axioms, as well as Luce and Raiffa (1958), Owen (1968) and von Neumann and Morgenstern (1947), with the latter being particularly relevant for utility index interpretation.
+Rigorously speaking, the compactness and convexity of a feasible set S of utility pairs ensures that any continuous and strictly convex function on S reaches its maximum, while convexity guarantees the maximum point uniqueness.